László Tóth (racing driver)

-László Tóth (born 2 June 2000) is a Hungarian racing driver who most recently competed for Charouz Racing System in the 2022 FIA Formula 3 Championship, having previously competed with Campos Racing the previous year.
+László Tóth (born 2 June 2000) is a Hungarian racing driver who competed for Oregon Team in the 2024 Lamborghini Super Trofeo Europe.
+He recently competed in the 2022 FIA Formula 3 Championship for Charouz Racing System, having previously competed with Campos Racing the previous year.
 He previously competed in the Italian F4 Championship, ADAC Formula 4 and Formula Renault Eurocup.

 Personal life

 He is a polyglot: aside from his native Hungarian, he fluently speaks English, French, German and Dutch.

 Early career

 Karting

 He started racing in 2013, learning the basics of racing in karting.
 He first raced go-karts in Hungary and then competed in the German Championship and Euro Challenge.
 He later competed in the European and World Karting Championships, with his greatest success of his karting career being third place in the Hungarian championship and Rotax Max Wintercup in 2016 respectively.
 He ended 48th in the 2017 CIK-FIA Karting European Championship.

 Lower formulae

 2018

 Tóth made his racing debut during the fourth round of the 2017-18 Formula 4 UAE Championship at the Yas Marina Circuit, competing as a guest driver and achieving a high of ninth place.
 In 2018, he contested the first three race weekends of the Italian F4 Championship for DR Motorsport, achieving a best finish of 18th and ending 41st in the standings.
 During the season, he changed to MP Motorsport, contesting five of the six rounds of the F4 Spanish Championship, where he finished eleventh in the overall points standings, having scored 47 points.